hashimati/MicronautFlutter/README.md

 # Micronaut + Flutter Web App

-A Simple demo app that demostrate configuring a Flutter Web App in a Micronaut application.
+A Simple demo app that demostrates configuring a Flutter Web App in a Micronaut application.

 The Basic Steps: